Penajam North Paser Regency: History

-The region was inhabited by several tribes such as Lolo, Adang, and Kali who each founded small tribal kingdoms.
+The region was originally inhabited by several tribes such as Lolo, Adang, and Kali, who each founded small tribal kingdoms.
 The Paser Kingdom was founded by a combination of several tribes.
 Smaller tribal kingdoms soon disappeared due to urbanization to the capital of the Paser Kingdom or migration to the interior, which caused these kingdoms' population to drop rapidly.

 Since the independence, the region has experienced multiple administrative changes.
 On 26 June 1959, when the law no. 27 enacted, Paser Regency (then Pasir) was split from Kotabaru Regency, South Kalimantan and transferred to East Kalimantan, based on closer ties with the latter province.
 At the same time, the Special Region of Kutai was dissolved into Kutai Regency, Samarinda, and Balikpapan.
 This meant that the current region of Penajam North Paser once belonged to two separate provinces.
 On 24 April 1969, Penajam along with parts of Samboja, were transferred from Kutai to Balikpapan (and later renamed as Balikpapan Seberang) by gubernatorial decree 55/TH-Pem/SK/1969.

 However, 18 years later, on 13 October 1987, Balikpapan Seberang was transferred from Balikpapan to Pasir, and renamed into Penajam.
 On 11 June 1996, Sepaku and Babulu districts were carved out from parts of Penajam and Waru districts, respectively.
 The regency's secession from Pasir was advocated by the Northern Region Goes to Regency Success Team, and had urged the central government and the DPR to materialize its formation.

 Six years later, on 10 April 2002, the northeastern parts of Pasir were finally split out into a new regency, known as Penajam North Paser.